zionxavier/stremio-blackbooks/README.md

 Finds ebooks from open directories in Stremio.

 This add-on proxies the catalog and meta from the Books add-on, but handles stream requests internally responding with external URLs to download eBooks for free.

+Install this add-on from Stremio's catalog, available under the name: Black Books